-In this section, we examine President Yar'Adua's speech acts, which border on his 7-point agenda and how its actualization, according to him, is crucially dependent on strict observance of the rule of law.
-In this connection, we shall examine the issue of legitimacy crisis, which Yar'Adua presidency was embroiled in, and policy reversals as a build up to the related issues of zero tolerance to corruption and observance of the fulle of law.
-I much as nominoa as bettenable noud over length and observance of the fulle of any structure of a nominoa as bettenable noud over length and observance of the fulle of any structure of the number of the nu view in his inaugural speech on 29 Way 2007, President Yar Adua conceded that the electoral process, which swept him into power, was exceedingly flawed.
+In this section, we examine President Yar'Adua's speech acts, which border and his 7-point agenda and how its actualization, according to him, is crucially dependent on strict observance of the rule of law.
+In this connection, we shall examine the issue of legitimacy crisis, which Yar'Adua presidency was embroiled in, and policy reversals as a build-up to the related issues of zero tolerance to corruption and observance of the full of least much as normood as bestimable made some sorgy minus court, some observance of the full of other instances of the full of the sorgy minus court, some observance of the full of the sorgy minus of the sorgy of the full of the sorgy minus of the sorgy of the full of the full of the full of the sorgy of the full of

+Legitimacy Crisisotor manner this street, words with certain refereing more than view In his inaugural speech on 29 May 2007.
+President Yar Adua conceded that the electoral process, which swept him into power, was exceedingly flawed.
 In his words, "We acknowledge that our elections had some shortcomings.
-Thankfully, we have established legal avenues of redress, and I urge anyone aggrieved to pursue them ... " By that statement, President Yar' Adua was only re-echoirig the popular general disenchantment against the wide pread fraudulence that characterized the 2007 poll.
-According to the Human Rights Watch Reports (October, 2007), several seasoned foreign observers said that the 2007 poll ranked among the worst conducted anywhere in the world in recent times (See Human Rights Watch interviews with foreign election observers, Nigeria, April 2007.
+Thankfully, we have established legal avenues of redress, and I urge anyone ageneved to pursue them..."
+By that statement, President Yar' Adua was only re-echoing the popular general disenchantment against the wide pread fraudulence that characterized the 2007 poll.
+According to the Human Rights Watch Reports (October, 2007), several seasoned foreign observers said that the 2007 poll ranked among the worst conducted anywhere in the world in recent times: (See Human Rights Watch interviews with foreign election observers, Nigeria, April 2007.
 See also "Big Men, Big Fraud and Big Trouble," The Economist.
-April 26.
-2007).
-The Head of the European Union Election Observation Mission (EUEOM) said that.
-The whole thing was not at all living up to the hopes of the Nigerian people, chaotic, and I would say it left them behind, demoralized." (cf. "What Nigerian Blection Observers Say BBC News Online, April 23, 2007).
+April 26: 2007).
+The Head of the European Union Election Observation Mission (EUEOM) said that, "The whole thing was not at all living up to the hopes of the Nigerian people chaotic, and I would say it left them behind, demoralized." (cf. "What Nigerian Blection Observers Say.
+BBC News Online, April 25, 2007).
 The EUEOM's final report stated that "Given the luck of transparency and evidence of fraud, there can be no confidence in the results of these elections."
 (See Camillus Eboh, "No Confidence in Nigerian Election Result: EU," Reuters, August 23, 2007).
-The US-based National Democratic Institute (NDI) said in its post-election statement that the electoral process "failed the Nigerian people " (c National Democratic Institute, "Statement of the National Democratic Institute (NDI) International Election Observer Delegation to Nigeria's April 21 Presidential and National Assembly Elections," April 23, 2007).
+The US-based National Democratic Institute (NDI) said in its post-election statement that the electoral process "failed the Nigerian people" (c National Democratic Institute, "Statement of the National Democratic Institute (PDI) International Election Observer Delegation to Nigeria's: April 21 Presidential and National Assembly Elections," April 23, 2007).
 Surely, Nigeria's failed 2007 polls cast light on patterns of violence, corruption and outright criminality that have come to characterize Nigeria's political system-and on the extent to which officials and institutions at all levels of government accept, encourage and participate in those abuses.
-As the Report notes further, President Umaru Yar'Adua was awarded more than 70 percent of the total vote and the PDP also won control over 28 of the quantry's 36 state governorships and a commanding majority in the National Assembly.
-In many areas, such as throughout the oil-producing Niger Delta, turnout figures in excess of 90% were reported in areas where little or no voting took place.
+As the Report notes further, President Umaru Yar Adua was awarded more than 70 percent of the total vote and the PDP also won control over 28 of the country's 36 state governorships and a commanding majority in the National Assembly, In many areas, such as throughout the oil-producing Niger Delta, turnout figures in excess of 90% were reported in areas where little or no voting took place.